SonnyPegueroCC/virtual-private-network/README.md

 </p>
 <p>

-We will look at the IP again using the VM browser now that we have connected the VPN to Japan.
-The website www.whatismyipaddress.com shows yet another IP address using the VPN from Japan.
+Check the VPN’s IP Address
+After connecting the VPN, visit www.whatismyipaddress.com on the VM again.
+It should show the new IP address from the VPN location (e.g., Japan).
 </p>
 <br />